 Similarly to the Rainy Day Fund, the Legislature may withdraw from the RSF only in the case of a mid-year revenue failure or declining total revenue for the upcoming year.

 In 2019, the Legislature deposited $197 million to the RSF from the General Revenue Fund and the Alcoholic Beverage Control Fund and transferred $202 million from the Rainy Day Fund.
-In 2020, the Legislature appropriated $64.1 million out of the Revenue Stabilization Fund as supplemental appropriations to limit the impact of shortfalls due to low energy prices and the COVID-19 pandemic and appropriated an additional $162.5 million to support the FY 2021 budget, leaving the the RSF with a balance of $171.3 million.
-The fund’s balance remained at $171.3 million at the start of FY 2023.
-The fund received its maximum allotment of $230 million in FY 2023 and is slated to receive an additional maximum allotment of $262.2 million in FY 2024.
+In 2020, the Legislature appropriated $64.1 million out of the Revenue Stabilization Fund as supplemental appropriations to limit the impact of shortfalls due to low energy prices and the COVID-19 pandemic and appropriated an additional $162.5 million to support the FY 2021 budget.
+The RSF balance has grown from $171.3 million at the start of FY 2023 to $661.3 million at the end of FY 2024.